 A proactive Information Security Program can help organizations avoid the costs associated with data breaches, such as legal fees, fines, regulatory penalties, and reputation repair.
 By preventing incidents before they occur, businesses can save money in the long term.

 An effective ISP starts with clear objectives that align with the organization’s overall business goals.
-These objectives should address data protection, risk management, compliance, and incident response, and should be continuously reviewed and updated as business needs evolve.

 A comprehensive security policy framework sets the rules and guidelines for how the organization will manage information security.
 This includes policies for data access, encryption, password management, and incident reporting.

 Proper documentation of security policies, procedures, and audit logs is essential for compliance and ongoing monitoring.
-Documenting security activities and maintaining detailed audit trails allows organizations to track incidents and provide evidence in case of audits or investigations.

 An Information Security Program is a set of policies, procedures, and controls designed to protect sensitive business data from unauthorized access, theft, and loss.